|Researchers at RIHN|

 Project research tests: (I) the effectiveness of the environmental traceability concept in environmental studies by comparing case studies in which isotopic methods were initiated by local government, citizen groups, and researchers; (II) the extent to which these different stakeholders hold different views of the concepts of food traceability and environmental traceability and the effectiveness of these concepts in communicating links between food production and consumption.
 Field research is taking place in Japan at sites in Ono City, Fukui; Otsuchi Town, Iwate; Saijo City, Ehime; Oshino Village, Yamanashi; the Chikusa river watershed, Hyogo; Lake Biwa and surrounding watershed in Shiga; as well as in the Laguna de Bay and surrounding watershed in the Philippines.

 Photo 1 Hongan-Shozu pond in Ono City, Fukui, recharged by ground water

-Photo 2 A symposium held in Oshino Village, where we used a questionnaire for studying the effect of environmental traceability methodology
+Photo 2 The multi-stakeholder workshop on the Silang-Santa Rosa Watershed in the Philippines, where we presented the results and used a questionnaire to study the effectiveness of our environmental traceability methodology